-This refreshing sweet and salty watermelon feta salad is a perfect summer salad to serve for backyard parties or BBQs.
+This sweet and salty, refreshing Watermelon Feta Salad with Mint is a perfect summer salad to serve for backyard parties or BBQs.
 Made using just 5 ingredients and in 15 minutes, this recipe is a keeper.

 Here are some more salad recipes, that you can make for your light and hearty meals – Traditional Tabouli Salad, Mediterranean Quinoa Salad, Broccoli Apple Salad, Cucumber Salsa, and Amish Potato Salad.